-Honey is also a great sweetener with a number of health benefits.
+Honey is also a great natural sweetener with a number of health benefits.
 It has antibacterial, antifungal and antiviral properties as well as being a strong antioxidant.
 This makes it helpful in the defence against illness and infection.

 Using kombucha in this gut-friendly lemonade gives it its probiotic power.
 Kombucha, tea that has been fermented, contains lots of live bacteria.
 Supporting the good bacteria in our guts is one of the helpful things we can do for our immune systems.
 The more diverse our gut bacteria, the better our digestion too, and it can also help our skin and mood.

 Subscribe to Liz Earle Wellbeing for recipes and more!

 Liz Earle Wellbeing Magazine is full of wellbeing wisdom to inspire you to feel well, look well and live well for longer.
 It is only available via subscription so sign up now to ensure you never miss an issue of Liz’s trusted advice, delivered directly to your door.
 You can also enjoy six issues for the price of five when you sign up via direct debit and receive free UK p+p!

 Discover more delicious recipes

 - 6 lemons, juiced